-C. Measurement Focus, Basis of Accounting and Financial Statement Presentation

-Governmental fund financial statements are reported using the flow of current financial resources measurement focus and the modified accrual basis of accounting.
-Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e., measurable, and available).
+C. Measurement Focus, Basis of Accounting and Financial Statement Presentation recognized when susceptible to accrual (i.e., measurable, and available).
 Measurable means the amount of the transaction can be determined and available means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 Expenditures are recorded when the related fund liability is incurred, except for unmatured interest on general long-term debt which is recognized when due, and certain compensated absences, claims and judgments which are recognized when the obligations are expected to be liquidated with current expendable available resources.